chb/ccdaScorecard/README.md

 Best practices are encoded as scoring `rubrics` that include a description, scoring table, and some procedural JavaScript code that checks a C-CDA for conformance to the rubric.
-Some rubrics feature Pass/Fail grading, while others offer A/B/C/D/F grading.
-That is, conformance to a rubric may not be all-or-nothing.
+Some rubrics feature binary grading (1 point = pass, 0 points = fail), while others provide point-based grading (say 0-3 points).
+So conformance to a rubric may not be all-or-nothing.
 For example there's a rubric to check whether problems have SNOMED codes.
-A problem list containing *mostly* SNOMED codes is **much better** than a problem list with *none*, and rubrics can take this into account with A/B/C/D/F grading.
+A problem list containing *mostly* SNOMED codes is **much better** than a problem list with *none*, and rubrics can take this into account with point-based grading.

 Here's what the JSON description of a rubric might look like: